 - Cook, allowing mixture to come to a slow boil until it reaches 280 degrees or soft crack stage.
 It should take 30-40 minutes.

-- Prepare a cookie sheet with parchment paper
+- Prepare a cookie sheet with parchment paper or a silicone baking mat.
+I like the Silicon Baking Matbecause you can reuse them.

 - Pour toffee mix over and let it spread across the paper